Non-Abelian Ginzburg-Landau Theory of Spin Triplet Superconductivity

 Notice that the Lagrangians (\ref{3lag2}) and (\ref{3lag3}) are simple re-parametrization of the Lagrangian (\ref{3lag0}), so that they are mathematically identical to the original one.
 So, they inherit the original SU(2)xU(1) gauge symmetry of (\ref{3lag0}).
 Moreover, here the spin triplet Cooper pair $\vPhi$ has completely disappeared.
 The only remaining part is the density of the Cooper pair $\rho$, and the other three degrees of $\vPhi$ has been absorbed to the photon $A_\mu$ and magnon $\W_\mu$ making them massive.
 This of course is the mass generation by the Higgs mechanism.

 However, here this mass generation is coming from the non-vanishing vacuum density of the electron pair $\rho_0$, not by any spontaneous symmetry breaking of the spin triplet Cooper pair.
-This is because we have $\langle \vPhi \rangle= \rho_0 \langle \n \rangle~\exp{(i\theta_0)}$, so that the orientation of the spin direction of the Cooper pair $\langle \n \rangle$ and the Abelian electromagnetic phase $\theta_0$ can still fluctuate with the Higgs mechanism, even at the vacuum.
-This tells that the popular Higgs mechanism by spontaneous symmetry breaking is a misleading explanation which reflects only half of the full story \cite{pla23,ap24,arx25}.
+This is because we have $\langle \vPhi \rangle= \rho_0 ~\exp{(i \langle \theta \rangle)}~\langle \n \rangle$, so that the orientation of the spin direction of the Cooper pair $\langle \n \rangle$ and the Abelian electromagnetic phase $\langle \theta \rangle$ can still fluctuate with the Higgs mechanism, even at the vacuum.
+This tells that the popular Higgs mechanism by spontaneous symmetry breaking is a misleading explanation which reflects only half of the full story \cite{pla23,ap24,arx250}.

 The theory has the following important features.
 First of all, it has a long range magnetic order.
 This is because the massless magnon $B_\mu'$ generates a long range magnetic interaction.
-This type of the long range magnetic order is a characteristic feature common in the ferromagnetic materials, frustrated magnetic materials, and the spintronic materials \cite{pla23,ap24,arx25}
+This type of the long range magnetic order is a characteristic feature common in the ferromagnetic materials, frustrated magnetic materials, and the spintronic materials \cite{pla23,ap24,arx250}

 Second, it has two conserved supercurrents, the electromagnetic current $J_\mu^{(e)}$ and the spin current $J_\mu^{(s)}$.
-This is because it has two $U(1)$ gauge symmetries, the electromagnetic $U(1)$ and the $U(1)$ subgroup of $SU(2)$ which leaves $\n$ invariant.
+This is because it has two U(1) gauge symmetries, the electromagnetic U(1) and the U(1) subgroup of SU(2) which leaves $\n$ invariant.
 To see this, notice that from (\ref{3lag3}) we have the following equations of motion